Skip to main content

 Configuration

-# Customize rate limits in requests per minute (optional)
+# Rate limits in requests per minute (optional, disabled by default)

 agentcore.throttle.invocations-limit=50